akshaykumargn/ScoopLab-Assignment/README.md

 ## 2. The Three Git States
 To understand how Git works, it is helpful to visualize the three distinct states your files travel through:

-Working Directory: Your project folder on your computer where you actively edit, add, or delete files.
+Working Directory: Project folder on computer where we actively edit, add, or delete files.
 It is your "sandbox."

 Staging Area (Index): A file (index) that stores information about what will go into your next commit.
-You "stage" files here to prepare them for a permanent save.
+We "stage" files here to prepare them for a permanent save.

-Local Repository (HEAD): Where Git permanently stores the snapshots of your project.
-Once you "commit" files, they move from the Staging Area into the Local Repository, creating a secure point in history.
+Local Repository (HEAD): Where Git permanently stores the snapshots of our project.
+Once we "commit" files, they move from the Staging Area into the Local Repository, creating a secure point in history.

 # The sequence of Git commands used: